tusqui3/StatisticalNarrowBand/README.md

 ## Overview

-Statistical Narrow band is a simplified model for modelling the transmission coefficients through gas mixtures in a non-gray basis.
-It is considered one of the most precise models.
-The method is just based on a least squares fitting of the malkmus equation to find the parameters (delta) thaat minimize the error compared with line by line calculations.
+Statistical Narrow band is a simplified model for modelling the transmission coefficients through gas mixtures in a non-gray basis, band-by-band.
+It is considered one of the most precise models, although is very difficult to introduce scattering when using the Narrow Band approach.
+The method is just based on a least squares fitting of the malkmus equation to find the parameters thaat minimize the error compared with line by line calculations.

 ## Inputs